°®ÎŰ´«Ă˝

 Start your promotion strategy

-Just like with any product on the market, you’ll have to promote yourself to gain traction.
+Just like with any product on the market, you’ll have to promote yourself by using your brand identity to gain traction.
 Start by Googling yourself to evaluate your online exposure.

 As you develop your online presence, consider your brand voice.
 Make sure it and other branding elements are consistent across all channels, including social media, networking platforms like LinkedIn and your website.
 This not only burnishes your credibility, it focuses your own awareness on who you are and what you want.